India fully supports expansion of BRICS: PM Modi | Technology

 India fully supports the expansion of the BRICS and welcomes moving forward on it with consensus, Prime Minister Narendra Modi said on Wednesday even as he presented five suggestions to further broaden cooperation among the members of the grouping in a range of areas, including space exploration.

+The Prime Minister also floated a new definition of BRICS -- Breaking barriers, Revitalising economies, Inspiring Innovation, Creating opportunities, and Shaping the future.

 ''India fully supports the expansion of the BRICS membership.
-And welcomes moving forward with consensus on it,'' Modi said.
+And welcomes moving forward with consensus in this,'' Modi said.

-Chinese President Xi Jinping, who spoke after Modi at the plenary, also pitched for a speedy expansion of BRICS to make global governance more equitable.
+Chinese President Xi Jinping, who spoke after Modi at the plenary, called for speedy expansion of BRICS to make global governance more equitable.

 ''We need to...accelerate the BRICS expansion process to bring more countries into the BRICS family to pool our strengths (and) our wisdom to make global governance more just and equitable,'' Xi said.